zzh-SJTU/zhe_hao_Zhang.github.io/index.md

 ## About Me

-I am a Sophomore student at Shanghai Jiao Tong University, my [CV](https://drive.google.com/file/d/1C-0Tqsn8Jc4v6p-JXqJ4rrv1kQlSB7B4/view?usp=sharing) can be found here.
+I am a highly self-motivated sophomore undergraduate from Artificial Intelligence special class and Zhiyuan honor Program in Engineering, Shanghai Jiao Tong University.
+I had sufficient experience in research and always be passionate about diving into cutting-edge technology in AI.
+Details can be found in my [CV](https://drive.google.com/file/d/1C-0Tqsn8Jc4v6p-JXqJ4rrv1kQlSB7B4/view?usp=sharing)。

 ## Research Interests